aaditya29/Machine-Learning-Tutorial/1. Machine Learning Specialisation/1.3 Unsupervised Learning, Recommenders, Reinforcement Learning/Week 1/readme.md

 - **Threshold Selection**: The threshold value can significantly affect the results.
 It might need to be adjusted based on the specific application and the proportion of anomalies expected.
 - **Validation**: Use a separate validation set to test the performance of the anomaly detection algorithm and adjust the threshold accordingly.
 - **Evaluation Metrics**: Use precision, recall, F1-score, and ROC-AUC to evaluate the performance if labeled data is available.

+### Anomaly detection vs. Supervised Learning

+#### 1. Definition and Purpose

+**Anomaly Detection**:

+- **Definition**: Anomaly detection focuses on identifying data points that deviate significantly from the majority of the data.
+- **Purpose**: Its main goal is to detect unusual patterns or outliers that might indicate errors, fraud, or other significant but rare events.

+**Supervised Learning**:

+- **Definition**: Supervised learning involves training a model on a labeled dataset, where each data point is associated with a label.
+- **Purpose**: The objective is to predict the label for new, unseen data based on the learned relationship between features and labels.

+#### 2. Data Requirements

+**Anomaly Detection**:

+- **Labeled Data**: Often works with unlabeled data, or in cases where only a small fraction of data is labeled as anomalies.
+It can also be semi-supervised with labels only for the normal class.
+- **Data Distribution**: Assumes that anomalies are rare and different from the normal data.
+The focus is on identifying these rare occurrences.

+**Supervised Learning**:

+- **Labeled Data**: Requires a fully labeled dataset where each instance has a corresponding label.
+The labels can be categorical (classification) or continuous (regression).
+- **Data Distribution**: Assumes that data is representative and sufficiently balanced for all classes or outcomes.

+#### 3. Techniques and Algorithms

+**Anomaly Detection**:

+- **Algorithms**: Includes statistical methods (e.g., Z-score, Gaussian distribution), clustering methods (e.g., DBSCAN), proximity-based methods (e.g., K-Nearest Neighbors), and machine learning methods (e.g., Isolation Forest, Autoencoders).
+- **Focus**: Models are designed to identify deviations from the norm rather than learning explicit decision boundaries.

+**Supervised Learning**:

+- **Algorithms**: Includes linear regression, logistic regression, decision trees, support vector machines, neural networks, and ensemble methods (e.g., Random Forest, Gradient Boosting).
+- **Focus**: Models learn a mapping from input features to output labels, optimizing for accuracy or error minimization.

+#### 4. Evaluation Metrics

+**Anomaly Detection**:

+- **Metrics**: Often uses precision, recall, F1-score, ROC-AUC, and the confusion matrix.
+The focus is on minimizing false positives and false negatives.
+- **Challenge**: Evaluation can be tricky due to the imbalanced nature of the data, where anomalies are much less frequent than normal instances.

+**Supervised Learning**:

+- **Metrics**: Common metrics include accuracy, precision, recall, F1-score, mean squared error (MSE), and ROC-AUC, depending on whether the task is classification or regression.
+- **Challenge**: The key is to balance the performance across all classes, especially in imbalanced datasets.

+#### 5. Applications

+**Anomaly Detection**:

+- **Applications**: Fraud detection, network security (intrusion detection), fault detection in manufacturing, medical diagnosis, and predictive maintenance.
+- **Scenario**: Used in situations where abnormal instances are rare but critical to identify.

+**Supervised Learning**:

+- **Applications**: Spam detection, image recognition, speech recognition, medical diagnosis (classification), house price prediction, and sales forecasting (regression).
+- **Scenario**: Used in scenarios where there is ample labeled data available for training and the goal is to predict outcomes based on learned patterns.

+#### Example to Illustrate the Difference

+**Anomaly Detection Example**:

+- **Fraud Detection**: In credit card transactions, anomaly detection is used to identify transactions that are significantly different from typical spending patterns, suggesting potential fraud.

+**Supervised Learning Example**:

+- **Spam Email Classification**: In email filtering, supervised learning is used to train a model on a labeled dataset of emails (spam vs. non-spam) to classify incoming emails accordingly.